-The new flagship Porsche SUV will sit above the Cayenne in the range and our exclusive image previews how it could look.
+The new flagship Porsche SUV will sit above the Cayenne in the range.

 Porsche is working on an all-electric flagship SUV that will offer new levels of luxury for the company and sit above the Cayenne in its line-up.